CesiumGS/cesium-unity-samples/README.md

 5. Go to the "Android" section and check the box next to "OpenXR".
 6. Finally, in the Build Settings window, click "Build and Run" to build an `APK`.

+### :goggles: :one: VR Level 2 - Metadata VR

+In this scene, experience a miniature version of New York City using Oculus Quest 2 and the XR Interaction Toolkit.
+When you point at a building with the right controller, a panel will pop up with the metadata about that building.
+You can walk around the city and see the details of the buildings up close.

 ### :green_book:License

 [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
 Cesium for Unity Samples is free to use as starter project for both commercial and non-commercial use.